jasonally/hack_this_site_missions/realistic/mission_03.md

 Now, visit https://www.hackthissite.org/missions/realistic/3/submitpoems.php.
-Enter `../index.html` as the Name of poem, which I picked up from the PortSwigger article about path traversal.
+Enter `../index.html` as the Name of poem, which I picked up from the PortSwigger article about directory traversal.
 Paste the raw HTML from https://www.hackthissite.org/missions/realistic/3/oldindex.html in the Poem box.
 Press add poem, and you're done.
 You’ll have successfully rewritten the index.html file with the original contents, and as you can see, this is exactly